Some previous blog posts on topic

 The knit and purl symbols on the left of my first chart utilizing line with arrow shapes are standard ones.
 The right side uses a dot for purl stitches instead of a line, and that began to make the whole more readable to me.
 One drawback is “shapes” do not seem to respond to any copy and paste demands and I had to draw each individually.
 I preferred to place them outside my chart.
-Guidelines then appear to suit for easy re sizing and the resulting edit may then be dragged and dropped into the appropriate location in the chart, readjusted as/if needed.
-Color palettes for drawing appear limited to the built in shades; toggling between available colors may be accessed by clicking on the dots below the pen tool in the first illustration above.
+Guidelines then appear to suit for easy resizing and the resulting edit may then be dragged and dropped into the appropriate location in the chart, readjusted as/if needed.
+Color palettes for drawing appear limited to the built-in shades; toggling between available colors may be accessed by clicking on the dots below the pen tool in the first illustration above.
 In the chart, purple lines indicate stitches brought forward, yellow the stitches brought to back when working the cables.
-The number 10 in the left hand column should be a one.
+The number 10 in the left-hand column should be a one.

 Cleaning up lines and adding color if needed may be done in Photoshop or GIMP; this makes forward stitches a bit clearer

 Utilizing the pen tool in shapes menu to draw custom cable crosses and filling them using the option within the numbers program moves toward an all color chart_ far quicker than using lines and bucket fills.
-The red segment indicates knit stitches traveling in back for the cable cross
+The red segment indicates knit stitches traveling in the back for the cable cross

 A lot of information is available on creating reversible cable fabrics using ribbed configurations.
 I thought I would play with knit/ purl blocks rather than vertical rib lines.
-The initial chart was begun in Intwined, bucket filled in Photoshop to extend colors within cable crosses.
-The red border outlines the pattern repeat.
+The initial chart was begun in Intwined, with bucket tool filled in Photoshop to extend colors within cable crosses.
+The red border outlines the pattern repeats.
 Alternate right side rows are shown; all wrong side rows are worked as the stitches appear (knit stitches are knit, and purl stitches are purled).
 Here the cell colors happen to be reversed from their use in the above, the yellow is used for knit stitches, the green the purls.
 I opted to indicate knit stitches by color only, no symbol.